-The correlation estimates (Table 3) for two associations between latent constructs in Model I was greater than 1.
+The AMOS output returned an inadmissible solution for Model I (Figure 2).
+The correlation estimates (Table 3) for two associations between the latent constructs in Model I were greater than 1.
 This indicates a high degree of multicollinearity between the items supposed to be measuring different constructs/dimensions.
-To reduce collinearity, the normal procedure is to eliminate one of the constructs out of the pair showing high correlation, and to include the indicator variables of that construct within the other construct in the pair (Byrne, 2001).
+To reduce collinearity, the normal procedure is to eliminate one of the constructs out of the pair showing high correlation and to include the indicator variables of that construct within the other construct in the pair (Byrne, 2001).